News for 2021 & 2022:

 It’s a tough choice pulling the trigger on cancelling your Disney Vacation that you’ve been looking forward to for so long!

-I cancelled my 28 March – 4 April trip yesterday.
+I cancelled my 28 March – 4 April trip.
 I had the final page open with the Cancel button for quite a while before in begrudgingly clicked it.
 I’d initially added the 5th through the 8th to my reservation in case I needed to cancel the first 4 days.
 But I decided to just pull the plug.

 Reschedule If You Can

-So, my recommendation is to start looking at a summer reschedule (if you have school age kids).
+So, my recommendation is to start looking at a late summer reschedule (if you have school age kids).
 The second half of August the Disney Resort prices go back down from summer pricing.
 Or look at a fall trip if you’re not worried about school.

 My friends at Ears of Experience will be more than happy to assist you with planning that vacation for later in the year.
 They’ve got plenty of time on their hands right now to assist you!